wac0ku/aviatoin_project/documentation.md

 3. Run the command: `python main.py`.

 ### Cause Analysis with MISTRAL
 The system utilizes MISTRAL for cause analysis.
 The `determine_cause` method in the `TextAnalyzer` class constructs a prompt that includes categorized evidence and the primary problem.
 MISTRAL then generates a professional analysis based on this prompt, providing insights into the cause chain and recommended preventive measures.

+Additionally, users can start the application using either the PowerShell script (`start.ps1`) or the Bash script (`start.sh`) to execute the analysis.

 ## Key Components